ocp-power-automation/ocp4-upi-powervm/coreos-image-creation.md

 1. Download and extract the CoreOS image with suffix *-openstack.ppc64le.qcow2.gz*.
-   For example download the current one from the following location and extract it.

 2. Convert the CoreOS qcow2 image to raw image
    ```